Skip to content

 5. Control Your Toss

-• Push vs Toss The Ball - We call it the serve toss or throw, but you aren’t really doing either.
-You “push” the ball into your hitting zone to strike.
-Keep your arm straight at the elbow and push that ball up from the palm of your hand (mainly the index finger pad, which is the last area the ball should touch when leaving your hand).
-See the Image of Stan Wrankina below with his arm straight and index finger pad extended up towards the ball after it has left his hand).
+• Push vs Toss The Ball - It’s ‘the toss’ or ‘the throw’.
+But you don’t really do either.
+You ‘push’ the ball into your hitting zone.
+Straighten your arm and push the ball up from the palm of your hand (mainly the index finger pad, which is the last area the ball should touch when leaving your hand).
+Check out the image of Stan Wawrinka below with his arm straight and index finger pad extended up towards the ball after it’s left his hand:

 credit: pixabay.com